RobotDegilim/ME461_LABS/README.md

 ## Recommended Work Flow

 For the best team work experience, create a Github Organization account and create your own fork of the repo.
 This way you will be able to collaborate in an online fashion and share your work easily with other team members.
-You will also be able to push changes into your own forked repo.
+You will also be able to push changes to your own forked repo.

 ## Prerequisites